casper-network/docs/source/docs/casper/resources/tokens/cep18/quickstart-guide.md

 ---
-title: Casper Fungible Token Quick Start Guide
+title: On-chain Installation
 slug: /resources/tokens/cep18/quickstart-guide
 ---

-# Casper Fungible Token Quick Start Guide
+# Installing and Interacting with a CEP-18 Contract

 This quick start guide introduces you to the Casper client commands and Wasm files necessary to deploy a CEP-18 Casper Fungible Token contract to a [Casper network](https://cspr.live).